Rajpratik71/Mininet-wiki/MininetGettingStarted.md

     git clone git://github.com/mininet/mininet
     mininet/util/install.sh -a

-This takes about 15-20 minutes and will install everything that is included in the Mininet VM, including NOX classic/destiny + tutorial code, the !OpenFlow wireshark dissector, etc..
+This takes about 15-20 minutes and will install everything that is included in the Mininet VM, including NOX classic/destiny + tutorial code, the OpenFlow wireshark dissector, etc..

 Alternately, it may be possible to install a "minimal" configuration using

     mininet/util/install.sh -fnv

-This will install the reference !OpenFlow switch and controller, Mininet and its dependencies, and Open vSwitch.
+This will install the reference OpenFlow switch and controller, Mininet and its dependencies, and Open vSwitch.